chescos/csgo-skin-tester-frontend/readme.md

 ## CS:GO Skin Tester Frontend

-This is a frontend that works with the CS:GO Skin Tester NodeJS backend.
+This is a frontend that works with the CS:GO Skin Tester Node.js backend.

 ## Software Suite